Yvonnexx/foodtruck/README.md

 ----------
 http://yvonnexiao.kd.io:5000/

-Have hosted the app on koding, but it will ask you to click on the link showing on the webpage to redirect to the app.
-It’s an default setting for kidding.
+Have hosted the app on koding, but it will ask you to click on the link showing on the webpage to redirect to the app .
+It’s a default setting for kidding.

 Link to the hosted repository
 ------------------